 The advisory committee, which must be formed prior to enrollment in the 21st hour, will administer the exam.
 An email will be sent at the beginning of the semester of graduation with instructions on scheduling the comprehensive exam.
 All emphasis area classes, and a minimum of eight courses, must be completed prior to completing the comprehensive exam.
+Keep the MSE Program Outcomes in mind when creating your PowerPoint presentation.
 The basic format of the exam consists of:

 - Student PowerPoint presentation (10-15 minutes in duration) outlining: